mrblonde91/Refactoring-In-Action/README.md

     let validateIsbn(isbn: string): string =
         validateString isbn |> ignore
         match (String.length (isbn.Replace("-", "")) ) with
-        | 13 -> isbn
-        | 10 -> isbn
+        | 13 | 10 -> isbn
         | _ -> raise (ArgumentException("Isbn is invalid"))

-So in this case we take advantage of a match condition which allows for pattern matching.
+So in this case we take advantage of a match expression which allows for pattern matching.
 So we throw in any scenario where it doesn't match 10 or 13.
+It is a bit lengthier but it allows for far more complex branching of the conditions in a clear way.

 Another example of the use of it is for the page count and verifying the page count is greater than zero.
 We can use a match for a more concise and clear representation of the validation in F#.